Violetta Maloney Halpert: Folklore research

 In 1968, Herbert and Violetta Halpert founded the Memorial University of Newfoundland and Folklore and Language Archive (MUNFLA) which "they developed as an integral part of the research and teaching functions of the Department of Folklore."
+During the same time period, she worked as a Library Assistant at the university library.
 At MUNFLA, she compiled and organized student manuscripts for use of researchers and created finding tools.
 With her husband, she devised and refined a comprehensive classification of genres of folklore, which "not only contributed to the structure of folklore courses taught at Memorial, but also formed the basis for systems of accessioning and data retrieval in MUNFLA."
 Violetta often worked behind the scenes, editing her husband's scholarly work and collecting and cataloguing materials, books, and tales:[Herbert] Halpert was... not a prolific author in the manner of many of his generation, partly because of his desire to find every possible reference to a work and to incorporate it usefully into his text, and also because he was rarely satisfied with the editing of his own work.
 This explains why many of his articles and books were co-authored or received editorial attention from a colleague or from his wife, Violetta Maloney Halpert.

+The 1985 volume of the journal Culture & Tradition was dedicated to Violetta Halpert in recognition of her contribution to Folklore.

 After her husband's death, she donated her husband’s and her own huge personal collections, containing over 13,000 monographs and journal titles, to the archives at Memorial University.
 Shortly before her ninetieth birthday, she was informed by the Executive of the Folklore Studies Association of Canada that she was to be awarded the Marius Barbeau Medal for her lifelong contribution to Canadian Folklore and Ethnology, an award which she received in 2009.

 Death

 Halpert died on 30 May 2009 in St. John’s at the age of 90.
-She was memorialized for "her sharp intellect, sense of humour, and indomitable will" and is remembered for her contributions as a collector of "the 'lore'—the knowledges and wisdoms—of local and regional societies."
+She was memorialized for "her sharp intellect, sense of humor, and indomitable will" and is remembered for her contributions as a collector of "the 'lore'—the knowledges and wisdoms—of local and regional societies."

 Prizes

-Two prizes are named in her honour:
+Three prizes are named in her honour: